agrc/serverless-print-proxy/README.md

 ## Usage

-1. Send an email to [ugrc-developers@utah.gov](mailto:ugrc-developers@utah.gov) with your locked down quad-word to request a new account number.
+1. Send an email to [ugrc-developers@utah.gov](mailto:ugrc-developers@utah.gov) with your locked down quad-word and the DNS of the server that hosts your print service to request a new account number.

 1. Take the path to your print service...